 June 10, 2014 - The American Medical Association’s (AMA) House of Delegates, the principal policy-making body of the AMA, has adopted a resolution condemning discrimination based on HIV status, including mandatory discharge from the military based solely on HIV, and supporting the modernization of HIV related criminal laws.
 The resolution encourages vigorous enforcement of existing anti-discrimination laws and the incorporation of HIV in future federal anti-discrimination legislation.
 It also supports making federal and state laws consistent with current medical knowledge, avoiding criminal punishment based on health and disability status, and educating the public on the stigma and negative health consequences of HIV criminalization.

 The resolution is the result of a process begun when a medical student attended an HIV criminalization workshop hosted by the Positive Justice Project (PJP), a national campaign leading the fight against HIV criminalization, and became interested in engaging in policy advocacy.
 The medical student enlisted the support of two fellow students, and together they suggested passing an amendment to the existing AMA resolution on HIV discrimination.

-Many have also called for an end to HIV criminalization noting that there is no evidence that criminal penalties aid in HIV prevention, and that medical and healthcare providers should not participate in the criminal prosecutions of their patients.
-In fact, involving medical and healthcare providers in the criminal prosecutions of their patients raises serious trust and confidentiality concerns that can have a powerful disincentive and chilling effect on HIV medical care and treatment.
+Many others have now called for an end to HIV criminalization, noting that there is no evidence that criminal penalties aid in HIV prevention, and that medical and healthcare providers should not participate in the criminal prosecutions of their patients.
+Involving healthcare providers in the criminal prosecutions of their patients raises serious trust and confidentiality concerns that can be a powerful disincentive for people to engage and remain in HIV care.

-CHLP would like to thank all of the medical students who were the driving force behind passage of this resolution, especially Phillip Zegelbone,MD Candidate at the University of South Florida College of Medicine.
+CHLP salutes all of the medical students who were the driving force behind passage of this resolution, especially Phillip Zegelbone,MD Candidate at the University of South Florida College of Medicine.